GrolschSec/ChessTour/README.md

 ```
 python3 main.py
 ```

-Main Menu:

-(1) - Player menu:
+Once you'll launch the program you'll have three options:
+1. Go to the player menu.
+2. Go to the tournament menu.
+3. Quit the program.

+### 1. The player menu:
-    This menu permit to execute all operations about players
+This menu permit to execute all operations about the players.
-  (create, show all players, update, delete).
-(2) - Tournament menu:
-    This menu permit to create or continue a tournament, and also has a report submenu.
-    (a) - Report submenu.
+- Add a player.
+- Modify a player.
+- Remove a player.
+- Show all players.

+### 2. The tournament menu: